At the VA New Mexico Healthcare System, we’re dedicated to improving the lives of Veterans and their families every day.

 About VA New Mexico Healthcare System

 The VA New Mexico Healthcare System provides you with outstanding health care, trains America’s future health care providers, and conducts important medical research.

 Health care and services

-We provide you with health care services at 14 locations in New Mexico and southwestern Colorado.
-Facilities include our Raymond G. Murphy VA Medical Center in Albuquerque and 13 community-based outpatient clinics in Alamogordo, Artesia, Espanola, Farmington, Gallup, Las Vegas, Rio Rancho, Raton, Santa Fe, Silver City, Taos, and Truth or Consequences, New Mexico; and Durango, Colorado.
+We provide you with health care services at 14 locations in New Mexico and Colorado.
+Facilities include our Raymond G. Murphy VA Medical Center in Albuquerque and 13 community-based outpatient clinics in Alamogordo, Artesia, Espanola, Farmington, Gallup, Las Vegas, Rio Rancho, Raton, Santa Fe, Silver City, Taos, and Truth or Consequences in New Mexico; and Durango, Colorado region.
 To learn more about the services each location offers, visit the VA New Mexico health services page.

 The VA New Mexico Healthcare System is one of the leading health care systems serving Veterans in the VA Desert Pacific Network.
 We’re an innovative care center within the Veterans Integrated Service Network 22 (VISN 22).
 VISN 22 includes medical centers and clinics in Arizona, California, Colorado, and New Mexico.